5 Recent Research Findings in Health & Human Behavior

 It was in grad school that I strayed from the research path to pursue a more clinical route (counseling).

-Today, to satisfy my appetite for science, I subscribe to ScienceDaily, an amazing site that posts short summaries of the latest findings in health, technology, and society.
+Today, to satisfy my appetite for science, I subscribe to ScienceDaily, an amazing site that posts short summaries of the latest research findings in health, technology, and society.

 February 21, 2019